The Complete Guide to Camellias

 The South is the heart of camellia country.
-Indeed, common camellia (Camellia japonica) is Alabama's state flower.
-Although it seems these plants, which are so well suited to our area, must have been born here, in truth they hail from eastern and southern Asia.
+Indeed, common camellia (Camellia japonica) is even Alabama's state flower.
+Although it seems these plants, which are so well suited to our area, must have been born here, they actually hail from eastern and southern Asia.
 These lovely evergreen shrubs and trees are members of the tea family, Theaceae, and bring blooms to our gardens during the cold months.
-More than 3,000 named kinds of camellias exist, in a remarkable range of colors, forms, and sizes; they are not browsed by deer, another plus point for life outdoors in the South.
+More than 3,000 named kinds of camellias exist in a remarkable range of colors, forms, and sizes.
+They are not browsed by deer, another plus point for life outdoors in the South.
 This beautiful, flowering shrub is a Southern favorite because it loves the Southern climate and has a long blooming season.
 (Some even bloom in fall!)
 Read on for a few top tips on planting and tending camellias in your area.

-Establishing new plants.
-Spring or fall planting is fine for most areas.
+When it comes to planting, spring or fall is fine for most areas.
 Spring is better in the Upper South, where the root system needs time to get established before onset of cold weather.
-Mulch thoroughly to keep roots cool and the soil moist.
+Be sure to mulch thoroughly to keep roots cool and the soil moist.
 Regular watering is critical during the first year.
 Water thoroughly to moisten the entire root ball; then let the top of the root ball go slightly dry before the next watering.

 Established plants (over 3 years old, vigorous, and shading their own roots) get by with little supplemental water.
 If you do water them, make sure the soil is well drained.
 Shelter them from strong winds, particularly in the Upper South or near the coast.
 They do not tolerate salt spray, so coastal climates are not ideal for camellia planting.

 Tea scale is a common pest.
 These pests look like tiny brown or white specks on leaf undersides; sooty mold grows on the honeydew they secrete.
 Infested leaves turn yellow and drop.
 To treat tea scale, apply horticultural oil or a systemic insecticide such as acephate (Orthene) or dimethoate (Cygon), following label instructions.